Taking stock of the femicide watch initiative

 To inform the Special Rapporteur’s report on femicide to be presented at the 76th session of the General Assembly

-The issue of femicide, or gender-related killings of women, has been a thematic priority for the UN Special Rapporteur on violence against women, its causes and consequences, Ms. Dubravka Simonovic.
+The issue of femicide, or gender-related killings of women, had been a thematic priority for the former UN Special Rapporteur on violence against women, its causes and consequences, Ms. Dubravka Simonovic.
 In 2015, she issued a call to States to establish a “femicide watch” and/or observatories, and in her report to the General Assembly in September 2016 (A/71/398), she further elaborated on the modalities for establishing such a mechanism.
 Since then, she has made yearly calls to States to submit information on the measures taken and provide data on cases of femicide.

 The overall aim of the Femicide Watch initiative has been to promote evidence-based policies and strategies for the prevention of femicide, through the collection of comparable data on femicide rates at the national, regional and global level.
 Analysed from a human rights perspective by national multidisciplinary bodies, data on femicides can be used by Governments in order to determine shortcomings within national laws and policies, including their lack of implementation, and to undertake preventive measures.